Skip Navigation LinksHomeProgrammesNursingNew Zealand Diploma in Enrolled Nursing

 • Provide certified copies of all relevant documentation.

-The Head of School of Nursing may require learners to provide additional information before the admission is confirmed.
+The Academic Portfolio Manager of Nursing may require learners to provide additional information before the admission is confirmed.

 Applicants under 20 years of age: